How to rebuild your finances after experiencing financial abuse

 Choose a reputable bank that fits your needs.
 Some offer in-person budgeting help or options to help customers manage their finances online.
 Larger national banks typically offer a wider range of services and accessibility, while smaller local banks or credit unions can bring a personal touch to the banking process.
 Do your own research and ask friends or family for recommendations.
 Also, consider the fees associated with your account.

 Opening a bank account is typically a simple process.
 You’ll need your Social Security number and a valid ID.
 Some banks require minimum deposits for opening certain types of accounts.
 If you have enough money for the minimum deposit on a savings account, open both a checking and savings account and start contributing to savings as you’re able.

-Prioritize saving a little of every paycheck in case of financial emergencies.
-Experts recommend directing 20 percent of your paycheck toward savings but begin with whatever you’re able to save.
+Prioritize saving a little of every paycheck for an emergency fund.
+Experts recommend directing 20 percent of your paycheck toward savings, but begin with whatever you’re able to save.
 Not having the money to cover unexpected expenses can have a lasting impact on your finances and cause you to go into debt.